-This year is the first year of an Irish public holiday named after a woman.
+This is the only Irish public holiday named after a woman.
 St Brigid’s Day provides a unique opportunity to acknowledge the critical role that women have played in Irish history, culture and society.

 In Celtic mythology, Brigid was a triple goddess – of healing, fire, and of poetry – and the Christian saint who took her name, born in 450 AD, carried some of those same associations as the patron saint of poets and midwives.
 This bank holiday carries a dual opportunity to recognise the role of women through our arts and cultural heritage.

 As children spend more time online, ensuring it’s a safe space is ever more important.
 The information below can help parents talk to children about life online, recognise potential dangers and take steps to reduce risks.
 It is up to you- the parents and guardians to do all you can to ensure that your child stays safe online.

 Please see these top 10 tips for keeping your child safe online: